 Figure 8-10 A simulation of the color wheel dialog box

 To change the highlight color, the number of colors or shades of gray selected in the Monitors Control Panel must be four or more.

-To change the highlight color, first choose Control Panel from the Apple menu.
+1 Color, first choose Control Panel from the Apple menu.